Did you know that there is more than one type of bipolar disorder?

 As you can see, just like there are differences in bipolar 1 and bipolar 2 symptoms, the medications used to treat the disorders also varies.

 Antidepressants are often prescribed for type 2, but rarely for type 1.
 The reverse is true, regarding antidepressant-antipsychotics.
 They can be effective at managing bipolar 1, but are seldom prescribed for bipolar 2.

 Medications are not the only tool you have.
 There are other methods that should be a part of your treatment plan, regardless of which type of the mood disorder you have.

 - Psychotherapy.
-Cognitive behavioral therapy can be successful at identifying behaviors that are unhealthy, and help you replace them with positive ones.
+Cognitive behavioral therapy can be successful at identifying thoughts and behaviors that are unhealthy, and help you replace them with positive ones.
 There are also other types of therapy that can be beneficial, and your psychiatrist can recommend some to you.